Interleaving Natural Language Prompting with Code Editing for Solving Programming Tasks with Generative AI Models: Results

 \subsection{RQ1: Interleaving Prompts and Code Edits}

+\looseness-1To gain a general understanding of how students interleave natural language prompting and manual code editing, we analyze their behavioral patterns from interaction logs (see Figure~\ref{fig.rq1}).
+We then complement this with students' perceptions from reflection responses.

 \looseness-1Figure~\ref{fig.rq1.markov} presents the most frequent transitions between interaction states, aggregated across all sessions (i.e., student attempting a problem).
 For each session, we ordered states chronologically and counted all adjacent state pairs, then selected the top $15$ transitions by frequency to highlight the most important patterns.
-The figure shows that the most common interaction pattern is looping between messaging and running LLM-generated code, with a notable part transitioning directly from RunLLM to success.
-At the same time, there is a substantial pathway from unsuccessful execution of generated code into the Edit–RunEdit loop, indicating that many students refine solutions through manual edits and check their correctness by running them as well.
+The figure shows that the most common interaction pattern is looping between messaging and running GenAI-generated code, with a notable subset transitioning directly from RunAI to success.
+At the same time, there is a substantial pathway from unsuccessful execution of generated code into the Edit-RunEdit loop, indicating that many students refine solutions through manual edits and check their correctness by running them as well.
 Overall, the diagram suggests that both prompting and code editing are actively interleaved in students' problem-solving workflows, though their relative use varies.

-Figure~\ref{fig.rq1.sankey} provides a turn-based flow diagram of the first nine turns per session, clarifying how students interleave prompting and editing actions over time.
+Figure~\ref{fig.rq1.sankey} provides a turn-based flow diagram of the first nine turns per session\footnote{In the figure, we aggregate data across all problem categories, since the diagrams show the same overall pattern across task difficulty levels.}, clarifying how students interleave prompting and editing actions over time.
 The diagram alternates between odd-numbered turns, which represent messaging or terminal events, and even-numbered turns, which group executions and edit actions into sets.
 Three insights stand out from the visualization.
 First, a substantial number of sessions reach a solution within the first few turns, reflecting that initial prompts can often be effective.
-Second, manual editing typically appears as a reaction to unsuccessful executions of LLM-generated code, as indicated by the thicker flow through the combined state \{RunLLM, RunEdit\}, compared to the narrower \{RunEdit\}-only path.
-This confirms students mostly introduce manual edits after testing LLM-generated code.
-Finally, the ratio between the {RunLLM}-only and {RunLLM, RunEdit} flows remains relatively stable across turns, indicating that students introduce edits at a wide range of points during their sessions.
+Second, manual editing typically appears as a reaction to unsuccessful executions of GenAI-generated code, as indicated by the thicker flow through the combined state \{RunAI, RunEdit\}, compared to the narrower \{RunEdit\}-only path.
+This confirms students mostly introduce manual edits after testing GenAI code.
+Finally, the ratio between the \{RunAI\}-only and \{RunAI, RunEdit\} flows remains relatively stable across turns, indicating that students introduce edits at a wide range of points during their sessions.